 Scientific consensus – all about the evidence

-Moreover, it’s important to note that a consensus, or its more formal cousin, a theory, are not dogma.
+Moreover, it’s important to note that a consensus, or its more formal cousin, a theory, are not religious dogma.
 They aren’t incontrovertible.
 They aren’t irrefutable.
+They are provisional, meaning science is open to new data that might change the consensus (or the theory).

 When Charles Darwin described the basics of evolution 150 years ago, he didn’t know about DNA and genes.
-Our current description of evolution is more detailed and includes DNA.
-Evolution is a fact.
-And the level of evidence supporting the mechanisms of evolution are so, I cannot comprehend what it would take to challenge it.
+Our current theory of evolution is more detailed and includes genetic changes as one of the fundamental mechanisms of the fact of evolution.

 How that collective opinion is formed